adamdivak/vgg_deconv_vis/README.md

  - [Visualise convolution kernels.ipynb](Visualise%20convolution%20kernels.ipynb) - First I created a notebook to visualise the filters and the activations (not the gradients) in a minimal network on the MNIST dataset.
 This was only used to get used to working with Tensorflow and was not directly required to solve the task at hand.
  - [Verify deconvolution calculation.ipynb](Verify%20deconvolution%20calculation.ipynb) - I wanted to implement the deconvnet using the gradients calculated by Tensorflow, as opposed to building the graph myself.
 Before starting the work, I wanted to make sure that the two approaches are equivalent, so I created a minimal example comparing to verify that my thinking is correct.
 This pointed to flaws in my understanding, but eventually led to the conclusion that this is indeed a correct method.
- - [Calculate mean activations in VGG layers.ipynb](Calculate%20mean%20activations%20in%20VGG%20layers.ipynb)I calculated the mean activations of each neuron for each image in the dataset
+ - [Calculate mean activations in VGG layers.ipynb](Calculate%20mean%20activations%20in%20VGG%20layers.ipynb) - I calculated the mean activations of each neuron for each image in the dataset
  - [Merge mean activations and generate activation gradient plots.ipynb](Merge%20mean%20activations%20and%20generate%20activation%20gradient%20plots.ipynb) - Selected the top 5 images for each neuron and calculated the gradient of the activation
  - [Plot gradient images per layer.ipynb](Plot%20gradient%20images%20per%20layer.ipynb) Combined the plots for all neurons in a given layer to have an overview of the results

 # Results
-Visualisations generated using the deconvnet for VGG-16 provide insights that are in line with the findings of Zeiler et al. and others on the workings on a convolutional neural network.
+Visualisations generated using the deconvnet for VGG-16 provide insights that are in line with the findings of Zeiler et al. and others on how convolutional neural networks understand images.
 Neurons in low level convolutional layers exhibit high activation for simple image features like edges or a narrow colour range.
 Neurons in higher layers show high activations for higher level features like the presence of specific patters (like tiles, stripes, or textures of different materials) or colour combinations on the image.